AdobeDocs/campaign-classic.en/help/response/using/hypothesis-templates.md

   ![](assets/response_hypothesis_model_creation_011.png)

-## Example: creating a hypothesis template on a delivery {#example--creating-a-hypothesis-template-on-a-delivery}
+## Example: create a hypothesis template on a delivery {#example--creating-a-hypothesis-template-on-a-delivery}

 In this example, we are going to create a hypothesis template on a direct mail type delivery.
 The transaction table (**Purchases** in our example) which the hypotheses will be based on contains purchase lines linked to articles or products.
 We want to configure our model to create hypotheses on articles or products in the purchase table.